zazum/vscode-docs/remote/advancedcontainers/connect-multiple-containers.md

     "name": "Container 2",
     "dockerComposeFile": ["../docker-compose.yml"],
     "service": "container-2",
-    "shutdownAction": "none",
+    "runServices": ["container-2"],
     "extensions": ["dbaeumer.vscode-eslint"],
     "workspaceFolder": "/workspace/container2-src"
 }
 ```

-The `"shutdownAction":"none"` in the `devcontainer.json` files is optional, but will leave the containers running when VS Code closes -- which prevents you from accidentally shutting down both containers by closing one window.
+The both `"runServices": ["container-1"]` and `"runServices": ["container-2"]` in the respective `devcontainer.json` files are optional, but setting them ensures that VS Code will only build and manage these services for a given window.
+Assuming no dependencies exist in docker-compose.yml between the two containers, you are then also able to take advantage of the [features capability](/docs/remote/containers.md#dev-container-features-preview) in both `devcontainer.json` files.

 To connect to both: